elos/documentation/guide/2 - Data Model.md

 So we have presence and abscence, true and false, and we will use these bits to represent all information.
 But our definition of binary isn't so important to our own goal as it is to the justification of the following primitive set we will define.
 It is so as a chemist recognizes atoms and the constituencies they form before and in justification of her ability to talk instead of molecules.
 Indeed we want to talk about data records, the structures (molecules) which are composed of these primitives (atoms).

-The EDM uses several "primitive," data structures, and assumes these are available to the system implementation.
-They are:
+The EDM uses several "primitive," data structures, and assumes they are available to the system implementation.

     Booleans ≡ the set of all boolean values, {True , False}
     Integers ≡ the set of all 64-bit integers, {x ∈ ℤ |  -9223372036854775808 ≤ x ≤ 9223372036854775807}